JulioBernardo/JulioBernardo/README.md

 ###

-<h2 align="left">I'm a front-end developer.
+<h2 align="left">I'm a FullStack developer.
 Studying Software Engineering (5/8).
 At the moment I'm deepening my knowledge in JavaScript languages along with React and NextJS13 and the Tailwind CSS framework.
 Currently, I work as an intern at the UTFPR-CP communication agency.</h2>

 ###